 Outbreaks of monkeypox infection have been reported in atypical areas and in people without travel links to endemic regions.
 While epidemiologic investigations are initiated and we learn more about these unusual clusters of infection, here’s what we know about monkeypox so far.

 1. What is monkeypox?

-Monkeypox virus is a member of the Orthopoxvirus genus in the family Poxviridae, which includes variola virus (which causes smallpox) and vaccinia virus (which is used in one of the smallpox vaccines).
+Monkeypox virus, now known as mpox, is a member of the Orthopoxvirus genus in the family Poxviridae, which includes variola virus (which causes smallpox) and vaccinia virus (which is used in one of the smallpox vaccines).
 Monkeypox is a zoonotic infection, but its wild animal reservoir is unknown.

 There are two genetically distinct clades of monkeypox that vary epidemiologically and clinically.
 The Congo Basin strain is estimated to have a fatality rate of 10%.
 The West African strain (confirmed in the UK cases) has a fatality rate of about 1%.

 Monkeypox was first identified in an outbreak of research monkeys (hence the name).
 The first human cases were reported in 1970 in the Democratic Republic of Congo, and since then, isolated outbreaks have occurred throughout Central and West Africa.
 Few cases have been reported elsewhere; many of these have been associated with travel to Africa.

 In 2003, dozens of suspected cases of monkeypox in the United States were reported to the US Centers for Disease Control and Prevention from six different states.
 Investigations revealed that all the cases had contact with newly acquired pet prairie dogs that had been imported from Africa.
 This outbreak was contained and no human-to-human spread of monkeypox was identified.